BeChris/ampkg/README.md

 ## More about recipe files

 They must contain mandatory sections and eventually optional sections.\
-Each seaction can contain either:
+Each section can contain either:
 1. A string (one line or spead on several lines)
 2. A dictionnary containing key/value pairs
 3. TO BE CONTINUED